How to sell your bike for more £££ - MBR

 How to prep your bike for sale

+Looking to sell your current bike?
 Everyone wants to get the most money for a bike when they sell.
-So here are our mbr must do tips for prepping how to sell a bike.
+Here are our must do tips for prepping a bike for sale.

 Most of us sell our old bikes when we buy a new one.
 Sometimes reluctantly when we need the money or we need the space, sometimes cheerfully if we’ve hated the thing.